 Meadowbrook Park Project

-A portion of the former 135-acre Meadowbrook Country Club, located in Prairie Village, in being converted into an 80-acre park to address the shortage of park space in northeast Johnson County.
+A portion of the former 135-acre Meadowbrook Country Club, located in Prairie Village, is being converted into the new 80-acre Meadowbrook Park.
+The new park addition will address the shortage of park space in northeast Johnson County.
 The design for the new park will take advantage of the open green space and mature trees that were part of the former golf course and will transform the property into a one-of-a-kind park.

 Public Helps Name Meadowbrook Activity Building